TomasMadeja/pv168-freelancer-timesheet/README.md

     * Invoice Tab -> Work selection popup

 Notes:
 * ADD/VIEW/DELETE buttons don't possess their full functionality
     * ADD doesn't have to create records (requires backend)
     * VIEW doesn't have to open records (requires backend)
     * VIEW on invoice doesn't do anything (excepted functionallity is to open related pdf invoice)
     * DELETE button doesn't have to remove records (requires backend)
 * Autocalculated fields in Invoice do not work yet (backend Invoice class should provide the calculaction)

+## Deadlines 2 and onward

+* For tasks past Deadline 1, see [github issues](https://github.com/TomasMadeja/pv168-freelancer-timesheet/issues?q=is%3Aissue+)